ericmj/workshop/lab1/README.md

 ##### Advanced user problems (if you have more time)

-  1. Return the minimum value of a list.
+  1. Return the minimum value of a list with recursion.

-  2. Return the average value of a list.
+  2. Return the average value of a list with recursion.

-  3. Count the number of occurrences of each atom in a list of atoms.
+  3. Count the number of occurrences of each atom in a list of atoms with recursion.

   4. Can you solve the above tasks by using higher-order functions and using functions on the module `Enum` and `List` in Elixir's standard library?